Robin McLeavy: Career

-McLeavy starred as Lola Stone in the critically acclaimed Australian horror film, The Loved Ones.
-The film was screened at Toronto International Film Festival in 2009 and won the Audience Choice Award.
-In 2009, McLeavy played the role of Stella Kowalski opposite Cate Blanchett and Joel Edgerton in the Sydney Theatre Company production of A Streetcar Named Desire.
-The production was directed by Liv Ullmann and toured to the Kennedy Center in Washington DC and the Brooklyn Academy of Music in New York.
+McLeavy starred as villain Lola Stone in the critically acclaimed 2009 Australian horror film, The Loved Ones, alongside Xavier Samuel.
+The film won the Audience Choice Award at Toronto International Film Festival in that same year and an award for Best International Feature at Sweden's Fantastik Film Festival.
+McLeavy was later nominated for Best Actress at the 2012 Fangoria Chainsaw Awards and the Fright Meter Awards, for her role in the film.

+In 2009, McLeavy also played the role of Stella Kowalski opposite Cate Blanchett and Joel Edgerton in a Sydney Theatre Company staging of A Streetcar Named Desire.
+The production was directed by Liv Ullmann and toured to the Kennedy Center in Washington DC and Brooklyn Academy of Music in New York.
 She received the Helen Hayes Award for Outstanding Supporting Performer.
-She appeared in four encore seasons of Holding the Man, an award-winning play by Tommy Murphy.
+In 2010, McLeavy played Isabella in Andrews' production of Measure for Measure by William Shakespeare at Belvoir, earning her another Sydney Theatre Awards nomination, this time for Best Actress in a Leading Role.